 You must pass the following courses as part of the Economics major:

 You can take a major in Economics as one of your two BCom majors (a double major).
 You will need to complete a minimum of 24 courses (360 points).
 In your first year of study, a set of seven compulsory core courses (105 points) will become the building blocks for your degree.

-If you wish to major in Economics you can enrol in ECON 152 in your first year, providing you have achieved one of the following:
+If you wish to major in Economics in Bachelor of Arts

 Stage I courses include: